Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE24.1: Half% Objective and Clarifications
 CE24.1.1) <CE24.1.1> The run is considered complete once exactly 40 advancements, as listed in #entangledRule("4.6.1"), have been obtained.
 - CE24.1.1.a) Timing ends once the chat notification for the last advancement is shown.
-CE24.1.2) Runs must show that 40 advancements have been obtained.
+CE24.1.2) <CE24.1.2> Runs must demonstrate that 40 advancements have been obtained in accordance with #entangledRule("4.1.3").
-- This constitutes at least one of the following:
-- CE24.1.2.a) Scrolling through the advancements list until 40 advancements have been displayed as completed.
-- CE24.1.2.b) World files are submitted.
-- CE24.1.2.c) An advancement tracker is displayed that shows 40 advancements have been completed.
 CE24.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless/glitched).\
 CE24.1.4) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.